sydney222/Python_CsiNet/README.md

 ```

 ### Step3.
 Run the file
-Now, you are ready to run any *.py to get the result.
+Now, you are ready to run any *.py to get the results (i.e., CS-CsiNet and CsiNet in Table I of our paper).

 ## Result
-The table shows same as the results in paper:
+The following results are reproduced from Table I of our paper:

 |   gamma  |  Methods  | Indoor |            | Outdoor |        |
 |:--------:|:---------:|:------:|:----------:|:-------:|:------:|